It is not unusual for a young child to use his or her fingers when calculating a math problem. This is a tactile method of learning.

-5) When the student has listened to the entire recording and answered each math fact, have him/her check the answers using the flashcards for correctness
+5) When the student has listened to the entire recording and answered each math fact, have him/her check the answers using the flashcards for the correctness

 6) If the student incorrectly answers any problems, have him/her repeat steps 4 and 5 until all are answered with 100% accuracy.

 7) Last, re-record the math facts out of order and repeat steps #3 – 6.
-Memorizing math facts out of order will insure the student is ready to apply the newly learned facts to more advanced math topics.
+Memorizing math facts out of order will ensure the student is ready to apply the newly learned facts to more advanced math topics.

 Carol is the Founder & Owner of Total Learning Concepts, Inc. Visit www.totallearningconcepts.com for information about their tutorial and test preparation services.
 For more information about Total Learning Concepts, Inc., please call 770-381-5958 or visit their website: